404NotFound-Error/Daily-Record/README.md

 2026/1/15
 learn local search, CSP, ExpectMax and Monte Carlo Tree Search in morning class
 i change a new user name so now the server can't recognize me, damn i have to set up the enviroment from beginning, luckly i learn a lot from this process
+thank you so much to a junior student for helping me set up my server account, really learned a lot from him
+switching bash to zshell